 Jambo!
 We are cordially welcomed as we arrive at Kilimanjaro International Airport and are transferred to our hotel in Arusha.
 Balance of the day is free.
 Arusha is the exact centre between Cairo and Cape Town and is the gateway to the safari game parks of Northern Tanzania.
-Balance of the day is free.

-Overnight: Lake Duluti Serena Hotel (1 night)
+Overnight: Arusha Serena Hotel, Arusha (1 night)

-Day 02: Arusha/Lake Manyara
+Day 02: Arusha/Lake Manyara (Drive)

 Our Great Migration Safari starts as we drive to Lake Manyara with picnic lunch en route.
-We enter the majestic Lake Manyara Game Park and enjoy the first of exciting safaris.
+We enter the majestic Lake Manyara Game Park and enjoy the first of our exciting safaris.
 This small park is sandwiched between the Rift Valley escarpment and Lake Manyara.
-It is a pretty location, with a good range of game, including giraffe, elephant, baboon and the rarely seen tree-climbing lion.
+It is a pretty location with a good range of game, including giraffe, elephant, baboon and the rarely seen tree-climbing lion.

-Day 03: Lake Manyara/Olduvai Gorge/Ndutu
+Day 03: Lake Manyara/Olduvai Gorge/Ndutu (Drive)

 Day 04 & 05: Ndutu

-Day 06: Ndutu/Serengeti National Park
+Day 06: Ndutu/Serengeti National Park (Drive)

 Day 07: Serengeti National Park

-Day 08: Serengeti/Ngorongoro Crater
+Day 08: Serengeti/Ngorongoro Crater (Drive)

 Day 09: Ngorongoro

-Day 10: Ngorongoro/Arusha/depart
+Day 10: Ngorongoro/Depart Arusha

 B=Breakfast, L=Lunch, D=Dinner

-This tour operates on a minimum of 03 and a maximum of 06 participants
+This tour operates on a minimum of 02 and a maximum of 06 participants